joshluisaac/rubicon-farm-water-delivery/Readme.md

 ## Swagger - Generated API Documentation

 The project has got a dependency on Swagger2 which facilitated the generation of API docs.
+This documents the API contracts and allows the user to interact with the various endpoints.
+This could be accessed using `http://localhost:8887/swagger-ui.html`

 ## Prerequisites